kernel-sanders/nsec2020-hack-the-time/README.md

 ## Overview

-This is a walk through of "Hack The Time" a 4 point challenge from the 2020 NSEC CTF.
+This is a walk-through of "Hack The Time" a 4-point challenge from the 2020 NSEC CTF.
 It was a great challenge that required static analysis, dynamic analysis, web skills, Go knowledge, and some creative Bash foo to solve.
 This was team effort with help from two of my teammates (finding the arg and some bash foo).

 Props to [@becojo](https://twitter.com/becojo) for a great challenge!